A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Results

-Fig. \ref{fig:radeval} plots the aggregated scores of our preliminary radiological evaluation and Fig. \ref{fig:radeval_recons} shows a set of representative example reconstructions.
+Fig. \ref{fig:radeval} plots the aggregated qualitative scores of our preliminary radiological evaluation, and Fig. \ref{fig:radeval_recons} shows a set of representative example reconstructions.
 At $R\in\{3, 4, 5\}$, PnP-CoSMo produced reconstructions of at least "fairly diagnostic" level (Likert score 3) of image sharpness, artifacts, tissue contrast, and overall diagnostic quality, while enabling the detection of at least 80\% of all metastases.
 In terms of artifacts, PnP-CoSMo was consistently superior, as seen also in Fig. \ref{fig:radeval_recons} (blue arrows).
 In terms of tissue contrast, it matched or exceeded PnP-CNN at $R\in\{4, 5, 6\}$ and produced sharper reconstructions at $R\in\{5, 6\}$ (purple arrows in Fig. \ref{fig:radeval_recons}).
 However, in terms of noise, it was equal or slightly worse.
-The may be explained by the difference in nature between the denoiser-type model of PnP-CNN and the more complex content/style model of PnP-CoSMo, potentially leading to noise-like grainy texture in the latter which also interferes with image sharpness and tissue contrast.
-In terms of the pathology criteria, while both algorithms scored similarly on the metastasis count, PnP-CoSMo had slightly better diagnostic quality at $R$=6.
+This may be explained by the difference in nature between the denoiser-type model of PnP-CNN and the more complex content/style model of PnP-CoSMo, potentially leading to noise-like grainy texture in the latter, which also interferes with image sharpness and tissue contrast.
+In terms of the pathology criteria, while both algorithms scored comparably on the metastasis count, PnP-CoSMo had superior diagnostic quality at $R$=6.
 The general difference in reconstruction quality at $R$=6 can be seen in Fig. \ref{fig:radeval_recons} where, compared to PnP-CoSMo, the PnP-CNN reconstruction shows severe reconstruction artifacts, blurrier and more distorted features (purple arrows), and a poorly visible hyperintense area of a brain metastasis (salmon-pink arrows).

-In summary, both PnP-CoSMo and PnP-CNN allowed a maximum acceleration of $R$=5 for at least fairly diagnostic overall quality, i.e. with 60\% less k-space samples than the clinical reconstructions of $R$=2.
-PnP-CoSMo was generally superior in terms of reconstruction artifacts and tissue contrast.
-Even at $R$=6, the highest acceleration considered here, the strong multi-contrast prior in PnP-CoSMo enabled sharper reconstructions (0.67 higher mean Likert score) with greater tissue contrast (0.5 higher), less artifacts (0.67 higher), and higher overall diagnostic quality (0.17 higher) compared to the PnP-CNN baseline.
 The assessment by the two observers agreed with a Spearman's rank correlation coefficient of 0.81 for the Likert-scale scores and 0.98 for the metastasis count.

+In summary, PnP-CoSMo was generally superior to PnP-CNN in terms of reconstruction artifacts and tissue contrast.
+Even at $R$=6, the highest acceleration considered here, the strong multi-contrast prior in PnP-CoSMo enabled sharper reconstructions with greater tissue contrast, fewer and less severe artifacts, and higher overall diagnostic quality compared to the PnP-CNN baseline.